Sonichem ultrasonic biorefining

-High-Quality Products: The relatively mild processing conditions do not lead to decomposition of the valuable products.
-Thus, hemicellulose sugars are recovered without hydrolysis and are high quality, lignin is recovered without extensive depolymerisation or sulfonation, and cellulose is recovered in a highly crystalline form.
+The relatively mild processing conditions do not lead to decomposition of the valuable products.
+Thus, hemicellulose sugars are recovered without hydrolysis and are high quality, lignin is recovered without extensive depolymerisation, condensation or sulfonation, and cellulose is recovered in a highly crystalline form.

 This clean and simple process can be easily adapted to different types of lignocellulosic feedstock, and through modular construction it can be sized to suit the limitations of the supply chain and/or the market demand for the products.